blackchip-org/zc/doc/ops/text.md

 ## right

-Substring of `s` from the right.
+Substring of *s* from the right.

-If `i` is positive, `i` characters are taken from the right.
-If `i` is negative, characters are taken from the right until there are `i` characters remaining.
-If `i` is zero, `s` is returned without change.
+If *n* is positive, *n* characters are taken from the right.
+If *n* is negative, characters are taken from the right until there are *n* characters remaining.
+If *n* is zero, *s* is returned without change.

-If the absolute value of `i` is greater then then length of `s`, an error is raised.
+If the absolute value of *n* is greater then then length of *s*, an 'illegal arguments' error is raised.

-    ( s:String i:Int -- right:String )
+    ( s:String n:Int -- right:String )

 Example: